nhsbsa/nhsbsa-digital-playbook/src/development/coding-logging.md

 A review of log events must be undertaken prior to any minor release.
 A log review should show:

-* application flow is descernable from reading logs alone: Do you know what’s happening from reading the logs
+* Application flow is visible from reading logs alone: Do you know what’s happening from reading the logs
-* all potential application errors are being logged and with enough contextual information to identify the cause of the error
+* Application errors are being logged and with enough contextual information to identify the cause of the error
-* all potential client errors are being logged and with enough contextual information to identify the cause of the error
+* Client errors are being logged and with enough contextual information to identify the cause of the error
-* all security events are being logged
+* Security events are being logged

 ## References